zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 Hope this helps!

-Bash said over 7 years ago on Rails API - Authentication with JWT :
+Bash said about 8 years ago on Rails API - Authentication with JWT :

 Thanks for this.
 What GUI tool are you using to send these test API requests?